jessepav/lacygoill-wiki-backup/vim/funcref.md

         return A()
     endfu
     echo B()
-    E705: Variable name conflicts with existing function: A~
+    E705: Variable name conflicts with existing function: A˜

     fu A()
         return 'i am A'